Updated May 22, 2023

 The longing worry of the designing community is the inability to design with the help of code.
-Most of the designers are not scripting experts, but many of them can use codes and tags.
+Most designers need to be scripting experts, but many can use codes and tags.
 It offers the advantage of doing routine stuff quickly, which saves more time and completes the design job relatively in less time.

 With Adobe InDesign, anything that is done manually can be done on codes.
 And the best thing is that you need not be a hardcore coder to use the InDesign codes for a script.
 By simply copying and pasting the script into a respective folder in the InDesign folder, designers can quickly achieve the intended results.

 By default, InDesign ships with numerous scripts already installed with the software.
-You can access the scripts panel through the Window > Utilities > Scripts command and have a look through the sample scripts.
+Access the scripts panel through the Window > Utilities > Scripts command and review the sample scripts.

 7. Quick Apply

 Designing is a tedious craft.
-The more you work on it, the more beautiful it is, and just like every other art, the finishing is the job that demands more and more time.
-Miniature jobs like aligning the text or applying styles and colors to objects, resizing take as much time as designing the layout, and in many cases, they may take longer than the actual job.
+The more you work on it, the more beautiful it is, and just like every other art, finishing is a job that demands more and more time.
+Small jobs like aligning the text or applying styles and colors to objects and resizing take as much time as designing the layout, and in many cases, they may take longer than the actual job.

-InDesign’s attempt to minimize the time investing in designing went successful with the Quick Apply feature.
-As the name speaks for itself, the feature access menu commands and apply styles quickly.
-Press Ctrl + enter or cmd + enter to launch quickly, apply, and type the intended menu or style.
-Enter to apply the style to the object.
+InDesign’s attempt to minimize the time invested in designing went successful with the Quick Apply feature.
+As the name speaks for itself, the feature access menu commands and applies styles quickly.
+Press Ctrl + enter or cmd + enter to launch soon, use, and type the intended menu or style.
+Enter to apply the technique to the object.

 8. Eyedropper copier

-Now, mimicking the settings of one object to the other is just a click away.
-The eyedropper functionality, which was first introduced in Adobe Illustrator to copy the color, fill and stroke from one object to another, was an overnight success.
+The eyedropper functionality, introduced in Adobe Illustrator to copy the color, fill, and stroke from one object to another, was an overnight success.
+Now, mimicking the settings of one thing to the other is just a click away.
 Immediately, the same feature is used in Adobe InDesign, which helps the designers much better than the former.

-To copy and apply the style from one parent object to the children objects do the following.
+Do the following to copy and apply the style from one parent object to the children’s things.

-Select the children elements which you want to affect.
+Select the children elements that you want to affect.

 Choose the eyedropper tool and click on the parent object.

-You can choose to carry on the same process by double-clicking on the eye dropper tool in InDesign.
+You can continue the process by double-clicking on the eye dropper tool in InDesign.
 An options box appears with various selection and de-selection options.

 9. Stacked Frames